 Come and Join in – places still available

-Interested in becoming transformed into a wonderful Doula trained in Sydney by Julie Clarke?
+Interested in becoming transformed into a wonderful Doula trained and certified in Sydney by Julie Clarke?

 Doulas: (also called Childbirth Assistants, Labour Support Professionals, Birth Assistants, or Birth Companions) they do provide emotional, physical and informational support during pregnancy, labour, birth and beyond